OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 }
 ````

-When a user want to verify if her/his preferences haven't been respected,
+When a user wants to verify if her/his preferences haven't been respected,
-the Audit Log must be able to see that:
+the audit log must be able to see that:

-* All the parties commit to the Model Terms by signing the Prebid SSO data;
+* all the parties commit to the Model Terms by signing the Prebid SSO data;
-* There are transmissions that are not well signed and so there is an issue
+* there are transmissions that are not well signed and so there is an issue
 with the correct propagation of my Prebid SSO data.

-However, the audit logs cannot tell the user which exact Party didn't
+However, the audit logs cannot tell the user which exact Party didn't behave
-behave correctly with her/his Prebid SSO Data.
+correctly with her/his Prebid SSO Data.